CprimeLearningLabs/terraform-azure-intro/labs/lab-3.3-Virtual_Machine/lab3.3-virtual_machine.md

 To enable SSH access, we will need to add a security rule to enable TCP traffic in on port 22.

-Add the following to the security group in main.tf.
+Add the following to the security group in the main.tf file.
 To see where to add the code, go to the Terraform documentation page for "azurerm_network_security_group".
 (Or you can look at the code in the solution folder of this lab.)

 ```
   security_rule {